Developer

 Subpages

 By default, the jira:projectPage module registers a top-level page.
-However, there is an option to register multiple pages using a pages or sections field.
+However, you can create multiple subpages using either a pages or sections field to organize your app's functionality.

-Use pages to add individual pages to the sidebar and sections to group pages.
+Use pages to add individual pages to the app and sections to group related pages together.

 Properties